rodages/Project-2-Whats-My-Footprint/README.md

 ![Tabs Gif](./screenshots/tabs.gif "Tabs Gif") DisplayTabs component checks which Tab should be shown -primary tab with an alphabetical list and a search bar or should "most/least emissive products" be shown side by side.
 #### <a name='list'>List</a>
-`List` component renders a table visualizing data and enables product allocation to the baskets.
+`List` component renders a table visualising data and enables product allocation to the baskets.
 Products are being stored in the App component and are passed via useContext hook to all list components.
 ```
   export const BasketContext = createContext()
   const [interestedInArr,setInterestedInArr] = useState([])